Yaroslav1911/ToDoBot_tg-bot/README.md

 First create 'docker' folder in your main project, and create a file with name 'Dockerfile' like on this pic:

 ![docker_creation](https://github.com/Yaroslav1911/ToDoBot_tg-bot/assets/145599115/8b545250-eedd-4059-980e-07379cd65115)

+Then put this code in Docker file with yours creddentials: